Skip to Main Content

 Description:

-The Rare Plant RaMP (Research & Mentoring for Post-Baccalaureates in Biological Sciences) program is a one-year research experience intended for individuals who were not able to participate extensively in research during their undergraduate degree program.
-This program is particularly intended for individuals from demographics historically excluded from STEM, first generation scholars, and those from under-resourced institutions.
-Those interested in gaining research and professional development experience in botany, plant science, or conservation are encouraged to apply.
+The Rare Plant RaMP (Research & Mentoring for Post-Baccalaureates in Biological Sciences) program is a one-year research experience intended for individuals who have completed a baccalaureate degree and are interested in gaining research and professional development experience in botany, plant science, or conservation are encouraged to apply.

 Participating Institution(s):